-This screen is accessed by clicking the "Configure" button on the Wireless screen.
+This screen is accessed by clicking the "Configure SSID" button on the Wireless screen.
 There are 3 options for Wireless security:

-- Disabled no data encryption is used. - WEP data is encrypted using the WEP standard. - WPA-802.1x This version of WPA requires a Radius Server on your LAN to provide the client authentication according to the 802.1x standard.
+- Disabled no data encryption is used. - WEP data is encrypted using the WEP standard. - WPA-PSK data is encrypted using the WPA-PSK standard.
+This is a later standard than WEP, and provides much better security than WEP.
+If all your Wireless stations support WPA-PSK, you should use WPA-PSK rather than WEP. - WPA2-PSK This is a further development of WPA-PSK, and offers even greater security, using the AES (Advanced Encryption Standard) method of encryption. - Mixed WPA-PSK/WAP2-PSK This method, sometimes called "Mixed Mode", allows clients to use EITHER WPA-PSK OR WPA2-PSK. - WPA-802.1x This version of WPA requires a Radius Server on your LAN to provide the client authentication according to the 802.1x standard.
 Data transmissions are encrypted using the WPA standard.